iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 4 reviews"/>
 </p>

+> Make sure you put your phone in a trouser pocket, if the phone is in a shirt pocket it will not record.<br> :date: __2021-03-26 10:49:01__

+> Very simple to use!
+Accurate!<br> :date: __2021-03-24 21:00:30__

+> Good app but only if u don't walk much to start.
+IDEAL for new walkers.
+MOTIVATING and easy to use<br> :date: __2021-03-24 00:44:46__

+> I enjoy using this app and sering how far I walk in a day..and to see if I need to walk more briskly ..<br> :date: __2021-03-22 20:16:26__

 > Great app that's easy to use and understand.
 Very helpful in keeping me on target in my old age.<br> :date: __2021-03-21 08:17:40__